Image by NanoStockk from iStock

 Image by Robert Owen-Wahl from Pixabay

-• Finding operational units that can be integrators among peer units because of some particular interest or power.
+• Identify operational units that can be integrators among peer units due to their specific interests or power.

-• Removing managerial layers which cannot add value and reinforcing others as integrators by eliminating some rules and relying on observation and judgment rather than metrics whenever cooperation is involved.
+• Remove managerial layers that do not add value and reinforce others as integrators by eliminating specific rules and relying on observation and judgment over metrics when cooperation is involved.

-• And having a Data Foundation can support integrators with data and insights, empowering them to do better, more informed work.
+• Establishing a Lightweight Architectural Analytics to support integrators with data and insights, enabling them to perform more informed and effective work.

 Rule 3: Increase the Total Quantity of Power